This document is the group tax strategy for Arrow Global Group Limited and all subsidiaries in respect of the financial year ending 31 December 2021.

 The Board is responsible for oversight of tax and the associated maintenance of a tax control framework.
 The Board exercises this duty by:

-The Group CFO is the Executive with responsibility for the management of all taxes, supported from an operational perspective by the Group Head of Tax, and domestic and overseas finance teams.
+The Group CFO is the Executive with responsibility for the management of all taxes, supported from an operational perspective by the Group Head of Tax, Group tax team and domestic and overseas finance teams.
 This involves management of the Group’s on-going tax compliance responsibilities, execution of the tax policy and ensuring that appropriate tax resources, processes and systems are in place.

 The principles of the Group’s approach to tax governance and risk management is summarised below:

-Governance and Risk Management approach |
+Stakeholders / Responsibility Area of Responsibility Governance and Risk Management approach

-Effective and consistent reporting of taxes, including UK tax strategy, financial reporting and other public disclosure |
+Investors, Lenders, Customers, Employees, Tax Authorities, General Public Tax Reporting Effective and consistent reporting of taxes, including UK tax strategy, financial reporting and other public disclosure

-Tax Policy, Tax Committee, protocols for key decision-making, monitoring existing risk profile and appetite for new risk |
+Board, CFO, Audit and Risk Committee Tax Policy and Governance Tax Policy, tax governance, protocols for key decision-making, monitoring existing risk profile and appetite for new risk

-Control framework for existing tax risks, process for identifying and reporting new risks |
+Local Finance teams, Group Tax, HR Tax Risk Management Control framework for existing tax risks, process for identifying and reporting new risks

-People, processes and systems to support effective business advice and compliance |
+Group Tax, HR, Finance Teams Tax Management People, processes and systems to support effective business advice and compliance

-Objective Assessment of the effectiveness of design and operation of tax controls |
+Internal Audit Tax Assurance Objective Assessment of the effectiveness of design and operation of tax controls

 The tax policy ensures robust communication of tax governance procedures covering relevant tax liabilities with clear guidance on control framework standards and responsibilities.
 The policy covers the following key areas: